ylyy93/my_blog/_posts/Tech/2019-03-31-shortcut-to-creating-a-new-post-in-jekyll.md

 ---
 layout: post
-title: Shortcut to Creating a New Post in Jekyll
+title: Shortcut to Create a New Post in Jekyll
 date: 2019-03-31 14:38 -0600
 categories: Tech
 tags: [jekyll]